 Do you prefer a six-pack view?

 Having produced the EIS engine monitor for over 20 years, we’ve accumulated a great deal of personal and customer engine monitoring experience.
 From this came such exclusive features as the exhaust gas temperature (EGT) time history.
-A simple graph of the last two minutes of all EGTs, our engine monitoring system makes it effortless to distinguish between engine problems affecting one cylinder, or the entire engine.
+With a simple graph of the last two minutes of all EGTs, our engine monitoring system makes it effortless to distinguish between engine problems affecting one cylinder, or the entire engine.
 This distinction could be essential when making decisions in response to engine problems, especially at critical times such as initial climb out.
 We find it so useful that we never takeoff without it displayed, and we recommend you don’t either.

 Engine Data with a Bonus